nf-core/funcscan/docs/usage.md

 ### BiGSLiCE

 BiG-SLiCE requires its own HMM database.
+The pipeline will try to download it for you.
-Unlike most other tools in funcscan, the pipeline does **not** auto-download this database — there is no built-in download command in the tool itself.
-The database must be downloaded manually and supplied with `--bgc_bigslice_db`.
+In case you are running offline, the database must be downloaded manually and supplied with `--bgc_bigslice_db`.

 Download the latest pre-built database archive from the [BiG-SLiCE GitHub releases page](https://github.com/medema-group/bigslice/releases):